 During the day, when there are many people around, she can blend into the crowd.
 At night though, she looks really vulnerable, out of place and alone.
-A train was recently held up when the train driver saw a vulnerable young girl standing at the end of the platform.
+A train was even held up when the driver saw a vulnerable young girl standing at the end of the platform.
 Security were called but the problem was quickly resolved when staff explained that the girl was just a sculpture.

 Maya became slightly wobbly, caused by dozens of people hugging the sculpture.
 Consequently, the artwork had to be rebolted to the ground.

-A story from the station manager…“On my first day of work, a member of the public reported seeing a lone girl at the end of the platform.
+A story from the station manager: “On my first day of work, a member of the public reported seeing a lone girl at the end of the platform.
 I reassured them, that I’d keep an eye on her.
 After 2&1/2 hrs of checking, I finally reported the girl to my boss, who suggested I went up to her to make sure she was ok!
 Needless to say, I was very embarrassed to find that Maya was in fact a statue rather than a lost girl!”